Powers of Attorney & Health Care Directives

 The most common alternative to guardianship is an Advance Health Care Directive (AHCD).
 This document – if properly executed prior to incapacity – allows the person to designate an agent to make medical decisions on their behalf in the event that they become incapacitated.

 Similarly, the most common alternative to conservatorship is a Power of Attorney.
-Power of Attorney is executed so that the person (called “the Principal”) may designate and empower an agent (called “the Attorney-in-fact”) to conduct the person’s business affairs in the event of incapacity.
+A Power of Attorney is executed so that the person (called “the Principal”) may designate and empower an agent (called “the Attorney-in-fact”) to conduct the person’s business affairs in the event of incapacity.

 Power of Attorney & Advanced Health Care Directive